ntnhut/LeetSolve/docs/source/Sorting/80_Remove_Duplicates_from_Sorted_Array.md

 7, [0,0,1,1,2,3,3,]
 ```

-This solution effectively modifies the input array in-place, removing duplicates that occur more than twice while maintaining the desired order of unique elements.
-It does so in a single pass through the array, resulting in a time complexity of `O(N)`, where `N` is the number of elements in the array.

 ### Complexity

 * Runtime: `O(N)`, where `N = nums.size()`.

 * Extra space: `O(1)`.

+## Key Takeaway

+Solution 2 effectively modifies the input array in-place, removing duplicates that occur more than twice while maintaining the desired order of unique elements.
+It does so in a single pass through the array, resulting in a time complexity of `O(N)`, where `N` is the number of elements in the array.

 ## Exercise
 - [Remove Duplicates from Sorted Array](https://leetcode.com/problems/remove-duplicates-from-sorted-array/)